dougeby/IntuneDocs/intune/device-lost-mode.md

 # required metadata

 title: Activate iOS lost mode with Microsoft Intune - Azure | Microsoft Docs
-description: Turn on or start lost mode to customize a message that displays on the lock screen of a lost or stolen iOS device by using Microsoft Intune.
+description: Turn on or start lost mode to customize a message that appears on the lock screen of a lost or stolen iOS device by using Microsoft Intune.
 And, get details on security and privacy information when you are using the lost mode action.
 keywords:
 author: MandiOhlinger
 ms.author: mandia